nodejs/single-executable/docs/virtual-file-system-requirements.md

 dependency in an Electron app would expand every symlink into individual files, thus significantly increase the package size which is not nice.

-## Preserve only the executable bit of the file permissions
+## Preserve the executable bit of the file permissions

 It is important to preserve the executable bit of the file permissions, so that it is possible for the single-executable to be able to execute only executable